Previous Fragment Next Fragment

 TELECOMMUNICATIONS (CONSUMER PROTECTION AND SERVICE STANDARDS) BILL 1998

-NRS LEVY IMPOSITION AMENDMENT BILL 1998 - ADJOURNMENT
+NRS LEVY IMPOSITION AMENDMENT BILL 1998 -

 - QUESTIONS ON NOTICE

-Page: 778
+Page: 792

-Mr BEAZLEY
+Mr McMULLAN

 Mr HOWARD (Prime Minister)

-Mr Beazley
+Mr McMullan

 Mr SPEAKER